The advantages and potential offered by solar panels are increasing year by year.

 The project focuses on the use ofagrivoltaic.
 We are talking about a specific technique, which makes the most of the sun's energy.

 On the one hand, i agricultural solar panels they capture the sun's rays and transform them into energy.
-On the other hand, they shade the crops below them, keeping the soil moist and fertile.
+On the other hand, they shade the crops beneath them, keeping the soil moist and fertile.

 Compared to the classic panels, those agrivoltaci are located in an elevated position with respect to the ground.
 This feature allows the plants to continue growing and, at the same time, derive energy from the sun.

-Agrivoltaico: the union between agriculture and solar panels
+Agrivoltaic: the union between agriculture and solar panels

 Not only the panels are responsible for producing solar energy, but they ensure water and food safety for the whole area.